Location and History

 The combined Bissa-Bouly operations created more than 1400 permanent jobs.
 Nordgold’s policy is to actively hire and promote citizens of Burkina Faso in all its operations in the country and therefore Bissa-Bouly employs 95% of nationals and only about 5% of expatriates.
 As a major employer, our mines have an important economic role to play in driving the distribution of wealth.

-Bissa contributed approximately US$600 thousand on social development programmes since it was launched in 2013 and the Company intends to increase its investments next years.
+Bissa contributed approximately US$1 million on social development programmes since it was launched in 2013 and the Company intends to increase its investments next years.

 For more information, please see 2015 Bissa report on community relations (French only)